-Data Encryption is a process of encoding and transforming data into an unreadable form (or encrypted form) using an encryption algorithm and an encryption key.
+Data Encryption is the process of encoding and transforming data into an unreadable form (or encrypted form) using an encryption algorithm and an encryption key.
 Only users with the encryption key can decrypt the data into the original unencrypted form.
 Encryption is considered one of the most popular and effective methods to provide security to data and prevents unauthorized users from viewing the data

 A cryptographic algorithm (e.g. AES) and an encryption key (password/passphrase) are used to convert plain data (input data) into cipher data (unreadable form) through a series of mathematical operations.
 Decryption is a reverse process of encryption, where the cipher data is converted back to plain data using the cryptographic algorithm and a decryption key, and by applying the mathematical operations in the reverse order.